Former Springdale coach, Razorback quarterback Zak Clark guilty of harassing woman

 Clark, 42, was arrested by Springdale police on May 20 and was facing three misdemeanor charges: stalking, first-degree assault on a family or household member and sending harassing communications.

-The jury deliberated about four hours before finding Clark guilty on the harassing communications charge, but not guilty of the two remaining charges.
+The jury deliberated about four hours before finding Clark guilty of the harassing communications charge while acquitting him of two remaining charges.

 Clark completed his second season as Searcy's football coach last year.